About HartRAO

 SARAO operates:

-26m radio telescope for astronomy and geodesy
+26m radio telescope for radio astronomy and geodesy

-15m radio telescope for astronomy and geodesy
+15m radio telescope for radio astronomy and geodesy

 Satellite Laser Ranger (SLR) for geodesy